Hurricane Erin's massive waves threaten to isolate North Carolina's Outer Banks

 “Water, water everywhere.
 That really resonates on the Outer Banks,” Corbett said.

-The most built up and populated part of the Outer Banks are in the north around Nags Head and Kill Devil Hills, which aren't under the evacuation order.
-South of the Oregon Inlet, scoured out by a 1846 hurricane, is Hatteras Island, where the only connection to the mainland is the NC 12 highway.
-South of there is Ocracoke Island, accessible only by boat or plane.
+The most built-up and populated part of the Outer Banks are in the north around Nags Head and Kill Devil Hills, which aren't under the evacuation order.
+South of the Oregon Inlet, scoured out by a 1846 hurricane, is Hatteras Island, where the only connection to the mainland is N.C.
+12. South of there is Ocracoke Island, accessible only by boat or plane.

 The first highways to reach the area were built more than 60 years ago.
-And the Outer Banks started booming, as it went from quaint fishing villages to what it is now, dotted with 6,000-square foot vacation homes on stilts.
+And the Outer Banks started booming, as it went from quaint fishing villages to what it is now, dotted with 6,000-square-foot (550-square-meter) vacation homes on stilts.

 When the storms come, water from the ocean or the sound punch through the sand dunes and wash tons of sand and debris on the road.
 In more extreme cases, storms can break up the pavement or even create new inlets that require temporary bridges.

-It cost the North Carolina Department of Transportation more than $1 million a year in regular maintenance to keep NC 12 open during the 2010s.
-They also spent about $50 million over the decade on repairs after storms.
+The N.C.
+Department of Transportation spent more than $1 million a year on regular maintenance to keep N.C.
+12 open during the 2010s.
+It also spent about $50 million over the decade on repairs after storms.

 But the state estimates Dare County, which includes most of the Outer Banks, brings in $2 billion in tourism revenue a year.
 So the cycle of clean up and repair continues.

-It can take time to fix things.
+The repairs take time.
 Hurricane Isabel in 2003 and Hurricane Irene in 2011 both cut inlets into Hatteras Island and ferries were needed for two months.
-It can still take days to get NC 12 back open even after more routine Nor'easters.
+It can still take days to reopen N.C.
+12 after more routine Nor'easters.

 It's not just storms that impact the island.
 As the planet warms and polar ice melts, rising ocean levels threaten the Outer Banks.
 In a place where most of the land is only a few feet above sea level, every inch of sand counts.

-In Rodanthe, which sticks the farthest out into the Atlantic, the churning ocean has swallowed up more than a dozen homes since 2020.
-Officials think at least two unoccupied homes are likely to be lost if the waves from Erin are as strong as predicted.
+In the town of Rodanthe, which sticks the farthest out into the Atlantic, the churning ocean has swallowed up more than a dozen homes since 2020.
+Officials think at least two unoccupied houses are likely to be lost if the waves from Erin are as strong as predicted.

 Shelli Miller Gates waited tables on the Outer Banks to earn money as a college student in the late 1970s.
 She remembers houses with no air conditioning, televisions or phones.
 And she adored it.

-Note: This story has been updated to correct a word in the final quote from “lizards” to “blizzards.”